Hipéexnu' is a native led 501 (c)3 non profit organization.

 MISSION: To Promote Protect & Revitalize the Nimiipuu (Nez Perce) Language & Cultural Arts of Life.

 Forever is in the youth.

-Billions of dollars is granted to language researchers that DO NOT benefit or revitalize Indigenous Languages and Cultures.
-We, hipeexnu', are not researchers; we are here to serve and invest in our community; at no cost.
+Billions of dollars is granted to language researchers that DO NOT benefit or revitalize Indigenous communities.
+Invest in Hipeexnu' today.

 Culture is what you do.
 It's a lifestyle.

 The three cultural components we focus on:

 Sustaining Identity through advocating for Nimiipuu Sahaptin Cultural and Social lifeways.